WWasilew/Meserszmit-chat-app/README.md

 Meserszmit Chat App is a simple and modern real-time chat application that allows users to communicate seamlessly.
 This project demonstrates core concepts of web development, real-time communication, and user authentication.
+Inspired be Messenger chat application from meta, developed By WWasilew

 # Features